superrmatt/funWithGraphs/README.md

 ### Source Folders

- #### Tree
-  ##### TreeDriver.java
-   - Driver class for the tree structure.
-Builds a tree to according to the specified code and runs the requested algorithms.

-  ##### Tree.java
-   - Tree.java is the class for each tree node.
-Each instance of the class Tree is a node, it holds a reference to its children and its value.
-There are accessors, contructors, and algorithms.

  #### Graph
   ##### GraphDriver.java
    - Simply a driver class.
 Contains a main function.
 A graph's structure is only limited to the imagination, the lack of directed edges, and existing memory.